The Alabama African American Mural Trail is a part of public artwork by commissioned and non-commissioned artists and public organizations.

 Fayette, Alabama

 Outsider artist Jimmy Lee Sudduth was born in Caines Ridge, near Fayette.
 He was a self-taught artist who is best known for creating finger paintings out of mud and other natural pigments on a variety of salvaged surfaces such as plywood boards, doors, and roofing shingles.
 Sudduth spent almost his entire life in an unpretentious home in Fayette.
 Sudduth’s portraits and depictions of the rural South earned him international recognition.
-He won the 2005
+He won the 2005 Alabama Governor’s Arts Award, and his paintings are on display in the permanent collections of the Fayette Museum of Art and the Montgomery Museum of Fine Arts.

 Hartselle, Alabama

-Cotton Scene (above) by Lee R. Warthen, 1941, now hangs in the Hartselle Chamber of Commerce offices, which are housed in the historic depot.
+Cotton Scene by Lee R. Warthen, 1941, now hangs in the Hartselle Chamber of Commerce offices, which are housed in the historic depot.
 It is a WPA federal arts piece.
 (Source: Jimmy Emerson)

 Huntsville, Alabama

+The murals in Huntsville are part of the North Alabama Mural Trail.
 The North Alabama Mural Trail encourages residents and visitors alike to travel across the region to view remarkable street art paintings while learning about the history of the city in an artistic way.

-Kimberly Radford, celebrates women’s suffrage with a young African American girl reaching high to water a nearby tree growing on Washington Street.
+Huntsville celebrated the 100th anniversary of the 19th Amendment with a beautiful 3-story mural.
+The mural, by Nashville-based artist Kimberly Radford, celebrates women’s suffrage with a young African American girl reaching high to water a nearby tree growing on Washington Street.

-Wahlburgers at Huntsville’s Mid-City District showcases a huge mural of Little Richard (above) painted by artist Logan Tanner.
+Wahlburgers at Huntsville’s Mid-City District showcases a huge mural of Little Richard painted by artist Logan Tanner.
 Little Richard left stardom to attend the nearby Oakwood College (now Oakwood University) in 1957.
 After passing away in May 2020, he was buried at Oakwood Memorial Gardens Cemetery.

 The Clinton Row Colorwalk (above) is an alley filled with murals painted by local artists in Huntsville.